morph-l2/morph-doc/docs/build-on-morphism/build-on-morphism/3-bridge-between-morphism-and-ethereum.md

 We call this period of time the "challenge period" because it is the time during which a transaction can be challenged.

-Unlike the basic Optismtic Rollup which you when you find out that some incorrect transactions or state are submitted to Layer 1 (such as a fake withdraw transction which want to withdraw your ETH to hacker's address) you need to spend a long time and energy to interact with sequencer to prove it is wrong.
+Unlike the basic Optismtic Rollup, when you find out that some incorrect transactions or state are submitted to Layer 1 (such as a fake withdraw transction which want to withdraw your ETH to hacker's address) you need to spend a long time and energy to interact with sequencer to prove it is wrong.

 Morphism's responsive validity proof makes sequencer to prove they are right by submitting zk validity proof.

-And this require a cetain period for you or any other chanllenge to find out the problem and start a challenge/
+And this require a cetain period for you or any other challengers to find out the problem and start a challenge/

 Anyway, the point here is that **you don't want to be making decisions about Layer 2 transaction results from inside a smart contract on Layer 1 until this challenge period has elapsed**.